 The Data Governance Toolkit focuses on how organizations (or groups of organizations) make decisions about their information assets.
 In some states, many agencies contribute to an SLDS that integrates data from early childhood, K12, postsecondary education, and the workforce.
 In this situation, the agencies need a data governance program to coordinate the responsibilities of all the stakeholders.
-Data governance is also important for single large agencies, such as state education agencies.
+Data governance also is important for single large agencies, such as state education agencies.
 The Data Governance Toolkit provides an overview of what data governance is, a description of the organizational structure and documentation recommended for an effective data governance program, and links to additional resources.

 The Research Agenda Toolkit introduces the purpose of a research agenda, outlines steps for creating and managing a research agenda, and provides links to additional resources.
 Developing a research agenda helps states ensure the continued and widespread use of an SLDS.
 It helps states communicate priorities for SLDS data use and engage researchers in answering education policy questions.